marquisdepolis/loopy/README.md

 # What it does
 This is the attempt to try and make an agi analyst to help us out!
 It should be able to read documents, websites, extract info, create a task-list, prioritise it, check for compliance, update the lists, do google or wikipedia searches to figure out questions, and continuously iterate until you tell it to stop.

-Beware - right now it's a strange loop, and it doesn't have an end!
+Beware - right now it's a strange loop!

 # Additions to make
 - Add a conversational agent to create and finalise the task list